-Personal and business checks work off the same basic concept.
-Both are drawn from an account holder’s bank account for the amount displayed on the checks.
-One noticeable difference is the size of the checks.
-A business check is usually bigger than a personal check.
+Personal and business checks are used the same way; both are drawn from an account holder’s bank account for the amount displayed on the checks.

-Personal checks are usually the size of dollar bills and can fit easily in wallets.
-Business checks are larger, which helps banks recognize that the check is from a business.
-There’s no legal requirement for checks to be a certain size.
-The sizes are by convention.
+However, one difference is that personal checks are usually the size of dollar bills and can fit easily in wallets.
+Business checks are larger, which helps banks recognize that it’s a business check.

-Business checks will often contain security features not found in personal checks.
-For instance, many business checks will have holograms and watermarks.
-These features can help banks reduce fraud.
+Business checks will often contain security features not found in personal statements.
+For instance, many business checks have holograms or watermarks to help banks reduce fraud.

-You receive a check from a customer, and it’s made out to the name of your business.
+For example, let’s say that you receive a check from a customer, and it’s made out to your business’s name.
 However, you have yet to open a business checking account.
 What will happen with this transaction?

-Unfortunately, without a business checking account, you may be out of luck in getting the check cashed from a bank, as most banks won’t permit this to occur.
+Unfortunately, without a business checking account, you may be unable to get the check cashed.
 The best course of action is to open a business banking account.
-Then, the bank will accept the check.
+Your other options are:

 Check Cashing Without A Business Bank Account